lemoshu/MTCL/README.md

 ```

 2. Dataset acquisition and Preprocess scripts
-- Pls refer to 3DIRCADb dataset and MSD8 dataset.
+- For the dataset, you can refer to 3DIRCADb and Medical Segmentation Decathlon (Task 8).
 Note that we combine the masks of portalvein and venacava for IRCADb dataset, and the liver masks of MSD8 are obtained from the publicly available trained [H-DenseUNet model](https://github.com/xmengli999/H-DenseUNet).
 Thanks for their nice work.

 - The preprocessing and file separating is a little complicated:
 ```